hfp/libxs/documentation/libxs_aux.md

 END FUNCTION
 ```

 **Note**: This functionality can be used to, e.g., dispatch multiple kernels in one step if a code location relies on multiple kernels.
 This way, one can pay the cost of dispatch one time per task rather than according to the number of JIT-kernels used by this task.
-However, the functionality is not limited to multiple kernels but any data can be registered and queried.
+However, the functionality is not limited to multiple kernels, but any data can be registered and queried.
 User-data dispatch uses the same implementation as regular code-dispatch.

 ### Memory Allocation